charliesmart/d3-square-tile-map/README.md

 ![map](https://github.com/charliesmart/d3-square-tile-map/blob/master/final_map.png)

 ### Getting Started
-Download and include either square-tile-map.js or square-tile-map.min.js.
-You'll also need to download and include Mike Bostock's [colorbrewer.js](https://github.com/mbostock/d3/tree/master/lib/colorbrewer), which is based on Cynthia Brewer's ColorBrewer palettes.
+Download and link either square-tile-map.js or square-tile-map.min.js.
+You'll also need to download and link Mike Bostock's [colorbrewer.js](https://github.com/mbostock/d3/tree/master/lib/colorbrewer), which is based on Cynthia Brewer's ColorBrewer palettes.

 ### Rendering the Map
 Create the element that will contain your map.